duaraghav8/Ethlint/README.md

 ```

 #Plugging in your custom rules
--> Open up the ```.soliumrc.json``` configuration file and set the value of ```custom-rule-filename``` to the path of the file that defines your rules.
+-> Open up the ```.soliumrc.json``` configuration file and set the value of ```custom-rules-filename``` to the path of the file that defines your rules.
 You can either provide an absolute path or a path relative to the directory in which .soliumrc.json resides.
-For example: ```"custom-rule-filename": "./my-rules.js"```
+For example: ```"custom-rules-filename": "./my-rules.js"```

 The format for writing your custom rule file (for example, ```my-rules.js```) is: